 The gastronomic offer is vast and its quality recognized.
-The Barroso stew and feijoada, the veal, the stuffed trout, the rojões (pork firecrackers) in the pot, the ribs and chorizo rice, the garlic wine chops, the Barroso broth, various types of smoked meats, the meat ball bread, the folar bread, the “wine of the dead” and the honey of the Barroso, are some of the specialties.
+The Barroso stew and feijoada, the veal, the stuffed trout, the rojões (pork firecrackers) in the pot, the ribs and chorizo rice, the garlic wine chops, the Barroso broth, various types of smoked meats, the bola de carne (bread with meat), the folar bread, the “wine of the dead” and the honey of the Barroso, are some of the specialties.

 Fumeiro (traditional smokehouse)

 Boticas carries an immense variety of certified or certified certification smoke products.
 For a long time these products are part of the regional food, being produced at the beginning to meet the difficulties of conservation and storage of meat.
 They are products that are present in numerous traditional dishes.